 The COVID-19 pandemic affects all countries and communities across Europe, where the Colosseum Dental Group (CDG) operates.
 At CDG we have taken the situation extremely seriously since the beginning and will continue to apply all conceivable measures to keep our colleagues and patients safe.

 We are continuously monitoring the situation very carefully, ensuring we collaborate with and follow the healthcare authorities´ guidance in all our markets.
-We have cancelled all business travelling, face-to-face meetings and events as well as postponed our first master curriculum courses in our Group Academy in Oslo until further notice.
+We continue to review travel priorities, both for business and for personal reasons for our teams and are moving our courses in our Group Academy to digital accessibility.

-We are dedicated to keeping our clinics open for our patients in acute need in accordance with the local authorities´ guidance.
+We are dedicated to keeping our clinics open for our patients but only in accordance with the local authorities´ guidance.
 The Medical Board of Colosseum Dental Group safeguards our colleagues and patients by enforcing the national healthcare authorities´ guidelines in all our dental practices and deciding on additional safety measures on a daily basis.
 Our clinics are operating with revised Standard Operating Procedures which reflect public health guidance specific to each country.
 Additionally, we have created a CDG Medical Board’s instructions on Covid-19 Policy for our colleagues setting expectations of the group in terms of how we represent the profession both at and away from work environments, travel advisory guidance and guidance around the use of masks and face coverings, as well as COVID-19 Event reporting form.